cloudberry-contrib/flink-connector-cloudberry/README.md

 In Flink's architecture, achieving exactly-once semantics typically requires the external database to support XA Transactions.
 However, Cloudberry Database does not currently support XA transactions (2-phase commit coordination of database transactions with external transactions), which means this connector cannot provide exactly-once semantics currently.

-## Apache Flink

-Apache Flink is an open source stream processing framework with powerful stream- and batch-processing capabilities.

-Learn more about Flink at [https://flink.apache.org/](https://flink.apache.org/)

-## Cloudberry Database

-Cloudberry Database is an open-source, next-generation unified analytics warehouse built on PostgreSQL.
-It provides powerful MPP (Massively Parallel Processing) capabilities for large-scale data analytics.

-Learn more about Cloudberry Database at [https://cloudberry.apache.org/](https://cloudberry.apache.org/)

 ## Building the Apache Flink Cloudberry Connector from Source

 Prerequisites: